Continued support for CCTV systems and delayed rise in parking fees across Banbury as council updates its budget plans

-Support for Banbury, Bicester and Kidlington CCTV systems to continue as council updates its budget plans
+Support for Banbury CCTV systems to continue as council updates its budget plan

 A Delay in the increase of parking fees and continued support for CCTV systems are among key changes in updated budget plans by Cherwell District Council.